Tony and Cherie Blair come under pressure over furlough payments

 Official documents highlighted by the Daily Mail list payments to “Anthony Charles Blair and Cherie Blair” continuing up to the point the scheme was closed in September 2021.

-A spokesperson for the couple confirmed that claims totalling £76,000 were made over the lifetime of the scheme in respect of staff at Mrs Blair’s law firm based in Harcourt Street, London.
+A spokesperson for the couple confirmed that claims totalling £76,000 were made over the lifetime of the scheme in respect of staff employed at a central London office which was closed because of government work-from-home instructions.

 But the spokesperson pointed out that monthly claims were throughout in the lowest band and far smaller than those made by many of the 940,000 organisations which accessed the scheme.